Malaga City Guide

 Malaga is great for shopping.
-We love Calle Larios which is this main pedestrianised shopping street in Malaga and where all the entertainment is at Christmas Time with the stunning lights, huge Christmas Tree and lots of music and street artists.
+We love Calle Larios which is this main pedestrianised shopping street in Malaga.
+This is where the incredible Christmas Lights are, but throughout the year you’ll find street entertainers.
 The High Street shops run all the way along with lots of shops off the narrow streets of Malaga.
 There are also numerous Shopping Centres too around Malaga, which in the Summer months you may prefer as Malaga City gets really hot.